 As SSI SCHÄFER Austria is a technical company, most learners work in production.
-The company trains its learners through a job rotation system that allows them to get to know about more work areas in a shorter time.
-This way, the learners are working not only in the production department, but they have customer contact from a very early stage, which leads to a more diverse field of activity.
+The company trains its learners through a job rotation system that allows them to get to know more work areas in a shorter time.
+This way, the learners are not only in the production department at the beginning.
+They have customer contact not only in the third year, but already in the first year, which leads to a more diverse field of activity.

 Since it is difficult to recruit qualified workers due to the shortage of skilled workers, it is essential to train the future skilled workers in the company itself.
 SSI SCHÄFER Austria concentrates on school visits to introduce the company and attract future learners.
-In an upcoming project, it is planning to introduce the company to primary school pupils and bring them into contact with technology and technical professions.
+In an upcoming project, it is planned to introduce the company to primary school pupils already and bring them into contact with technology and technical professions.